Promo code SPRING2022 will be automatically applied at checkout!

 Types of Seizures Linked To Hyperglycemia

 Hyperglycemia has been observed to lower the seizure threshold.
-However, the exact link between hyperglycemia and seizures is not entirely understood and still the subject of research.
+However, the exact link between hyperglycemia and seizures is not entirely understood and is still the subject of research.

 Can Low Blood Sugar Cause a Seizure?

 More research in the field of neurology is still needed to determine the link between hypoglycemia and seizures.
+However, there are numerous cases where insulinoma (tumor of the pancreas causing insulin overproduction) can mimic the symptoms of a seizure and can lead to a misdiagnosis.

 The Two Types of Hyperglycemia that Cause Seizures